jakobhuerner/jakobhuerner.github.io/_posts/2021-04-03-lightroom_quick_raw-jpeg-conversion.md

 ![Activate sharing in Adobe Lightroom](../images/20210403/lightroom-share-1.png)

 - Step 4: Open created link
-- Setp 5: Download via the three-dots-menu on the opper right
+- Step 5: Download via the three-dots-menu on the upper rightcorner
 - Step 6: In Lightroom, disable sharing via "Stop Sharing" in the "Share & Invite" menu again

 ![Activate sharing in Adobe Lightroom](../images/20210403/lightroom-share-2.png)

-I put this setup to a test with 10 RAWs from the Sony A7C on my Microsoft Surface Laptop (Intel Core i5 with 8GB, 150 mBit/s internet connection):
+I put this setup to a test with 10 RAWs from the Sony A7C on my Microsoft Surface Laptop (Intel Core i5 with 8GB, 150 MBit/s internet connection):

 - Local conversion: 118 seconds (roughly 2 minutes)
 - Cloud download: 20 seconds